Frequently Asked Questions

 What printing method is right for my project?

-hat depends on the project itself.
-Because the specifications vary from job to job, please contact your Oil City Press Ltd. representative to discuss the best method for your project.
+That depends on the project itself.
+Because the specifications vary from job to job, please contact your OCP Custom Graphics representative to discuss the best method for your project.

 What kind of substrates can you print on?